MadeBySaints/Flask-Website/README.md

 ## Flask Website File Manager
 ## Overview
 This is a file management web application built using Flask.
 It allows users to securely upload, download, and view files with a clean and modern user interface.
-The system supports user login, logout, and includes features such as file metadata display and image previews for a smoother user experience.
+The system supports user login, and includes features such as file metadata display and image previews for a smoother user experience.

 ## Features
 Login and Logout System
 Secure user authentication with role-based session handling and a logout button on every main page.

 ## Home Page
-A beautifully designed landing page with navigation links to Upload, Downloads, and Profile.
+A beautifully designed landing page with navigation links to Upload,and Downlaods.

 ## Downloads Page
 Displays files and folders in a gallery-style view with: